-Wendy Wallace is a novelist and non-fiction writer, currently writing her third Victorian novel The Blue Room.
+Wendy Wallace is a novelist and non-fiction writer, currently writing her third Victorian novel.
 A Fellow of the Royal Literary Fund, she mentors student writing at Goldsmiths College, University of London.

 Wendy’s novels explore the lives of Victorian women.
 Her first, The Painted Bridge, was set in a women’s asylum in Highgate in 1859.
 Longlisted for the Desmond Elliott prize, it won the 2014 Chambéry festival English first novel prize.